-Steel bonded cemented carbide is sintered by powder metallurgy with iron powder added with a small amount of alloy element powder (such as chromium, molybdenum, tungsten, vanadium, etc.) as binder, titanium carbide or tungsten carbide as hard phase.
+Steel-bonded cemented carbide is produced through powder metallurgy, with iron powder and a small amount of alloy element powder (such as chromium, molybdenum, tungsten, vanadium, etc.) serving as the binder, and titanium carbide or tungsten carbide as the hard phase.

-The matrix of steel bonded cemented carbide is steel, which overcomes the shortcomings of poor toughness and difficult processing of cemented carbide, and can be cut, welded, forged and heat treated.
+The matrix of steel-bonded cemented carbide is made of steel, which eliminates the poor toughness and difficult processing problems associated with cemented carbide and allows for cutting, welding, forging, and heat treatment.

 What are soft and hard materials in the press tool?

-It is generally used to make upper and lower support plates, upper and lower pads and upper and lower mold bases of stamping dies.
+These materials are commonly used to manufacture upper and lower support plates, pads, and mold bases for stamping dies.

-They are generally used for the blade, punch or other parts requiring high hardness of the stamping die.
+They are commonly used for making the blade, punch, or other parts that require high hardness in the stamping die.